SerialLain3170/adeleine/README.md

   - input: Line art and reference image

 ## Line extraction method
 There are many kinds of line extraction methods, such as XDoG or SketchKeras.
-However, if we train the model on only one type of line art, trained model comes to overfit and cannot colorize another type of line art adequately.
-Therefore, like Tag2Pix, various kinds of line art are used as the input of neural network.
+If we train the model on only one type of line art, trained model comes to overfit and cannot colorize another type of line art properly.
+Therefore, like Tag2Pix, various kinds of line arts are used as the input of neural network.

 I use mainly three types of line art.